 - 150 g cherry tomatoes cut in half

-- 1 ripe avocado sliced
+- 1 large ripe avocado peeled, stone removed then sliced

 - 1 stalk of celery sliced thinly

 - 1 medium courgette (zucchini) shaved into ribbons

 - 235 g / 1 x 400g (15oz) can of cooked black beans drained then rinsed under a cold tap